Drug and Alcohol Rehab in Surrey

 It is very difficult to establish whether the mental health condition or the SUD was present first as they can both cause and be caused by each other.

-It may also be that some patients have been diagnosed with more than one mental health condition.
+It may also be that some rehab patients have been diagnosed with more than one mental health condition.

-Evidence-Based Treatments for Drug & Alcohol Addiction
+Evidence-Based Drug & Alcohol Rehab Treatments for Drug & Alcohol Addiction in Surrey

 Rehab centres in Surrey use evidence-based treatments [42] to help treat dual-diagnosis patients, as they have been proven through scientific trials to be safe and effective in helping to improve patients’ mental health.

-This forms the key part of a clear, structured recovery plan [43] to help individuals reach abstinence in the most effective way possible.
+This forms the key part of a clear, structured rehab recovery plan [43] to help individuals reach abstinence in the most effective way possible.

-There is medication available to treat the symptoms of addiction and associated mental health conditions such as anxiety and bipolar disorder, and Cognitive Behavioural Therapy in particular has been found to be very successful [44] in reducing the negative symptoms in patients with mild to moderate anxiety.
+There is medication available to treat the symptoms of addiction and associated mental health conditions such as anxiety and bipolar disorder, and Cognitive Behavioural Therapy in particular has been found to be very successful [44] in reducing the negative symptoms in rehab patients with mild to moderate anxiety.

 If you want to attend a rehab in Surrey and begin your journey away from addiction, call us today on 0800 088 6686

-What is Rehab in Surrey?
+What is Drug & Alcohol Rehab in Surrey?

 When you decide to go to rehab for drug and alcohol addiction treatment, you must choose between a lone detox or a full rehabilitation programme.